- Use a page monitoring tool such as VisualPing

 With that being said, if you had a lot of URLs to check.
 URLProfiler is the best tool for the job.

-The guys over at URLProfiler put together an excellent guide on checking indexation and the cache of URLs here.
+The guys over at URLProfiler put together an excellent guide on checking Indexing of and the cache of URLs here.

 Subscribe to Tom Blackshire